hertzmann/hertzmann.github.io/_posts/2026-08-05-science-fiction-ai.md

 tags: [art-tech]
 ---

-As new modern technologies branded "artificial intelligence" transforms our world, so much of the modern discussion around "AI" derives from science fiction, since that's the closest reference point many people seem to use for these new technologies (as opposed to using [past technological revolutions](/2022/12/17/when-tech-changes-art.html)).
+As new modern technologies branded "artificial intelligence" transform our world, so much of the modern discussion around "AI" derives from science fiction, since that's the closest reference point many people seem to use for these new technologies (as opposed to using [past technological revolutions](/2022/12/17/when-tech-changes-art.html)).

 [A recent blog post by Andrés Guadamuz](https://www.technollama.co.uk/why-does-ai-in-science-fiction-so-often-miss-the-mark) catalogues the ways that science fiction AI fails to describe our actual technology.
 Science fiction offers a terrible guide for understanding our new "AI" technologies, since they bear almost nothing in common with science fiction AI.
 Science fiction portrays superintelligent AIs, childlike AIs, murderous AIs, and AIs that are basically just ordinary people.

 In this post, I offer an answer to the question posed in that blog post's title: "Why does AI in science fiction so often miss the mark?"
 My answer is that science fiction media aims, first and foremost, to tell good stories, not to explore realistic consequences of technological ideas.

-In this post, I will primarily talk about _science fiction mass media_, especially movies and television, since I think these are what form most peoples' impressions about AI today.
-Also, I've read very few science fiction novel or stories in the past few decades, and none of them have relevant treatments of AI.
+In this post, I will primarily talk about _science fiction mass media_, especially movies and television, since I think these are what form most people's impressions about AI today.
+Also, I've read very few science fiction novels or stories in the past few decades, and none of them have relevant treatments of AI.

 <center><figure style="display:flex; flex-wrap:nowrap; justify-content:center; align-items:flex-end; gap:16px; margin:0;">
 	<figure style="margin:0; text-align:center; flex:1 1 0; min-width:0; max-width:320px;">